 Sitting for long periods of time can have negative effects on the body including:

 - Muscle stiffness and imbalances: When you sit for extended periods, certain muscles can become stiff and tight while others become weakened or elongated due to inactivity.
 This can lead to muscle imbalances, affecting your posture, movement, and overall comfort.
 Stretching helps to alleviate muscle stiffness and restore balance to the muscles.

 - Reduced circulation: Sitting for long hours can impede blood circulation, particularly in the lower extremities.
 Poor circulation may contribute to issues like swollen feet, deep vein thrombosis (DVT), and varicose veins.
-Stretching exercises, especially those that involve leg movements and ankle pumps, can help improve blood flow and reduce the risk of circulation-related problems.
+Stretching exercises, especially those involving leg movements and ankle pumps, can improve blood flow.
+This, in turn, helps reduce the risk of circulation-related problems.